 FAQ

-The course entails the following intermediate tests: an individual paper on bioethics and professional responsibility; a teamwork on medial risk topics; a multidisciplinary multiple choice test on the relevant subjects before accessing the medical traineeship.
+The course includes the following ongoing assessments: an individual paper on topics of bioethics and professional responsibility, a group project on clinical risk, and a multidisciplinary multiple-choice test on the core subjects of the program.